zestia/ember-async-tooltips/README.md

 #### Manual positioning

 Setting the `@position` argument will compute `top` and `left` CSS properties to position the tooltip around the outside edge of the tooltipper that caused it to display.
+By default, if the tooltip won't fit into the viewport, it will be flipped in an attempt to keep it visible.
+You can disable this behaviour by setting `@flip` to false.

 ```handlebars
 <ToolTipper @tooltip={{component "tooltip" position="bottom left"}} />